Special Educational Needs & Disabilities

 In October 2018, we were successfully re-accredited with the Dyslexia Friendly Status award by Salford Learner Support Service.

-Please see our school's local offer and information report for further information about how we support our children.
+Please see our school's SEND policy and information report for further information about how we support our children.

 As part of Salford LA, please find the link to their Local Offer for Children and Young people with Special Educational Needs.
 On these pages you'll find our offer of support available locally for children and young people with special educational needs or disabilities.